deadlyvipers/dojo_rules/introduction.md

 Hello im garrett.
-My favourite codeschool link is this one.
+My favourite codeschool path is this Ruby.